 - a.
 It is the most advanced Power Management mode - b.
 It cuts all the power supplied to peripherals except to Memory max. power saving - c.
-It saves and keeps all on-screen data including any executed applications to RDRAM. - d.
-You must push the Power button connected with onboard J3 pin to wake up you system (not to click to mouse or press keyboard to wake up the system).
+It saves and keeps all on-screen data including any executed applications to SDRAM.

+d.
+You must push the Power button connected with onboard J3 pin or click to USB's mouse or press USB's keyboard to wake up you system (not to click to PS/2 mouse or press PS/2 keyboard to wake up the system).

-Just pushing Power button, your system will quickly back to the last screen for you.
+Just pushing Power button or USB's mouse/keyboard your system will quickly back to the last screen for you.